↓

 Posted in Recent Obituaries

-He was preceded in death by his grandparents and his father.
+He was preceded in death by his parents, 2 brothers and 3 sisters.

 Posted in Recent Obituaries